jshun/ppopp20-ae/README.md

-The following command runs all of the scalability experiments in the paper as reported in Table 2, and outputs the numbers to a file:
+The following command runs all of the scalability experiments in the paper as reported in Table 2, and outputs the numbers to a file.
+Experiments on more than 4 threads are run three times, except for MIS, which is only run once since the program modifies the input.
+Note: "HyperBFS" corresponds to "Hypertree" in the paper and "HyperKCore-Efficient" corresponds to "WE k-core" in the paper.
+Edge-aware parallelization is used for the Orkut-group, Web, and LiveJournal hypergraphs due to their highly-skewed degree distributions.

 ```
 $ ./run_scalability | tee results.txt